Constraining the population of dark matter halo shapes using hierarchical inference with extragalactic stellar streams: Population fit

 To initialize the different and seperate population distributions, we generate \(N\) streams for each, drawing true values of \(q\) from one of three underlying population distributions assuming that all haloes are drawn from a single Gaussian population: \begin{enumerate} \item Oblate: \(\mu_{\mathrm{pop}} = 0.8\), \(\sigma_{\mathrm{pop}} = 0.1\), \item Spherical: \(\mu_{\mathrm{pop}} = 1.0\), \(\sigma_{\mathrm{pop}} = 0.1\), \item Prolate: \(\mu_{\mathrm{pop}} = 1.2\), \(\sigma_{\mathrm{pop}} = 0.1\). \end{enumerate}

 For every data point in the dataset which represent a modelled stream, we first obtain the posterior on the flattening by performing N individual fits.
 In all the following examples, we set $N=35$ motivated by STRRINGS \citep{Sola2025}.
-From there, we infer the population parameters \((\mu_{\mathrm{pop}}, \sigma_{\mathrm{pop}})\) through our Bayesian hierchical inference pipeline using the same dynamic nested sampling implementation from \texttt{Dynesty}, this time with 500 live points.
+From there, we infer the population parameters \((\mu_{\mathrm{pop}}, \sigma_{\mathrm{pop}})\) through our Bayesian hierarchical inference pipeline using the same dynamic nested sampling implementation from \texttt{dynesty}, this time with 500 live points, which is sufficient given the low dimensionality (two parameters) and the absence of multi-modality at the population level.
 Given the low dimensionality, we use the uniform sampler, which helps accelerate the inference.
 The priors are uniform for both and range from [0.5, 1.5] for $\mu_{\mathrm{pop}}$ and [0, 1] for $\sigma_{\mathrm{pop}}$.

 Figure \ref{fig:population} shows the posteriors of the average and standard deviation of three different populations of modelled projected tracks.
 From left to right, the population distributions represent the situation (i), (ii) and (iii) as shown from the ground truth in red.
 Each population comprises 35 streams, chosen to mimic the \texttt{STRRINGS} catalogue.
 Even with our highly optimised population inference pipeline, obtaining posterior distributions for a single population requires roughly one week of computation.
 We therefore adopt a sample size large enough to constrain the parameters while keeping the computational cost manageable.
 Increasing the number of streams generally improves the precision and reduces bias in the inferred parameters, though this effect is not strictly linear.
 In practice, the total information content varies significantly between individual streams, so population level constraints depend on both the number and quality of the streams.